Farbfetzen/epicycles/README.md

 ## Drawing shapes with epicycles.

+Requires Python >= 3.6, PyGame 2 and NumPy.

 To run the app you must provide a path to a textfile containg the waypoints of the desired shape:
 ```
 python epicycles.py paths/heart.txt